liquid4teur/Vagrant/README.md

 end
 ```

-- The network can also be managed, whether you need to put your VM on a private or public network, through a static or dynamic IP address.
+- Vagrant supports multiple networking configuration options for virtual machines.
+The network can also be managed, whether you need to put your VM on a private or public network, through a static or dynamic IP address.

-# To be developed

-shared folder
+- When running your VM for the first time, you can configure provisioners that will install softwares and set configurations, like Ansible, Chef, Docker, Puppet, Salt, Apache, etc.

+# Shared Folder

+Files on the host can be synchronized with files in a Vagrant VM and vice versa.